mavisland/gulp-boilerplate/README.md

 Put your JavaScript files in the `src/scripts` directory.
 Files placed directly in the `src/scripts` folder will compile directly to `dist/js` as both minified and unminified files.

+### Templates

+Put your Nunjucks templates in the `src/templates` directory.
+Files placed directly in the `src/templates` folder will compile directly to `dist`.

 ## Options

 ### Paths